 Simple English definitions for legal terms

-Read a random definition: master plan
+Read a random definition: first-named insured

 Schechter Poultry Corp. v.
 United States (1935) was a court case that said a part of a law called the National Industrial Recovery Act was not allowed because it gave too much power to the President.
 The law said the President could make rules for how businesses should act, like how much they should pay their workers and how many hours they should work.
 The court said this was not okay because it was the job of Congress to make laws, not the President.
 The court also said that the law was trying to control things that only happened in one state, and that was not allowed.